Checking for non-preferred file/folder path names (may take a long time depending on the number of files/folders) ...

 Abstract

-In natural drylands, the formation of pedogenic carbonate (secondary calcite, CaCO3) is critical in impacting the soil properties hydrologically and biogeochemically, and modifying the global carbon cycle over geological time.
-When dryland ecosystems are converted to managed agricultural sites, irrigation water supplies HCO3- and Ca2+, accelerating the rates of CaCO3 formation and releasing abiotic CO2.
-We investigated the abiotic and biotic processes that have produced soil CO2 in dryland soils at an irrigated pecan orchard in Tornillo, Texas.
-Two sites within the pecan orchard, Pecan_Coarse, and Pecan_Fine, have contrasting soil textures resulting in different soil salinity, pedogenic carbonate accumulation rates, and tree sizes.
-A range of methods was employed including soil CO2, soil O2, and soil moisture sensors at two different soil depths (30 cm and 60 cm below ground surface).
-The overall objective of this study is to quantify the release of abiotic CO2 during the precipitation of irrigation-induced calcite, as a function of spatial variability due to soil texture, and as a function of growing season and irrigation events at a high temporal scale.
+In natural drylands, the formation of pedogenic carbonate, or secondary calcite (CaCO3), is critical in shaping soil hydrologic and biogeochemical properties and modifying the global carbon cycle over geological time.
+When dryland ecosystems are converted to managed agricultural sites, irrigation water can supply HCO3- and Ca2+, accelerating rates of CaCO3 formation and releasing abiotic CO2.
+These data were collected to investigate the abiotic and biotic processes that produce soil CO2 in dryland soils at an irrigated pecan orchard in Tornillo, Texas.
+Measurements were made at two sites within the orchard, Pecan_Coarse and Pecan_Fine, which have contrasting soil textures and associated differences in soil salinity, pedogenic carbonate accumulation rates, and tree size.

 Subject Keywords